jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca17
+id: 5d8a4cfbe6b6180ed9a1ca18
-title: Part 58
+title: Part 59
 challengeType: 0
-dashedName: part-58
+dashedName: part-59
 ---

 # --description--

-Appropriately set the `y` values for `instagramLine` like you did for the other two lines.
-Use the Instagram followers data this time.
+On a new line, `append` a new `path` for the Instagram line like you did for the other two lines.

 # --hints--